 Be specific here.
-Your Attorney needs the make, model and year so that the actual value can be assessed.
+Your Attorney needs the make, model, and year so that the actual value can be assessed.

 Subsection C addresses your bank and financial institutions

 List every account that you or your spouse has.
 If you need more room, just write on the back of the page.
-Remember, your assets offset against the debts.
+Remember, your assets are offset against the debts.
 Gather the statements for the last three months for each account.
 If you can’t get your hands on your spouse’s statements, don’t worry, your spouse will need to disclose those.

 Subsection D addresses Life Insurance